In this section we cover the possibilities of customizing the user interface. ReportServer provides the following customization options:

 Tabs to be displayed in the administration module go into the

-tags and tabs for the TeamSpace are put within the tags, respectively.
-The default configuration does not add any additional tabs for the admin interface, but adds several tabs to the TeamSpace:<?xml version="1.0" encoding="UTF-8"?>
+tags.
+Tabs for the TeamSpace are put within the tags.
+Tabs for ReportServer modules are put within the tags.
+The default configuration does not add any additional tabs for the admin interface or to the modules, but adds several tabs to the TeamSpace:<?xml version="1.0" encoding="UTF-8"?>

 <configuration>